1. Qualitative thought theory.

 It's a loving thought and a loving visualization to pray to end all wars.
 We hear "Visualize world peace."
 What picture does peace look like to us?
 The concept of peace is often vague and indirect.
 Even if the concept of peace is not vague, prayer for peace to stop a war might be the wrong effect to seek.
 The war-feelings would still be there seething underneath the surface ready to erupt again.
 That is, the underlying triggers of war are still there.
 For example, bottled-up collective subsurface, unconscious, hate and negativity might surface to create another surging cacophony of chaos.
 These swirling hate soaked gremlins, snakes, and snarls are often more appropriate targets to address in prayer than war and peace.

-Aiming a directed prayer tends to better image a target.
+Aiming a direct prayer at a target few are thinking about tends to be a better way to image a target.
 Direct prayer is mentioned in "Praying for the undefended thought," Question 7, number 3, on the FAQ page.

 Zen meditators and other good people have prayed directly for a location where crime was rampant.
 The crime rate diminished.
-After lingering, the effects of peace wear off.
+After lingering, the effects of peace wear off, and crime raises its head again.

 The Klingbeils have observed that there is a honeymoon period when peace and harmony are dominate soon after attention by prayer.
 Gradually, after prayer stops being applied, another surge of negativity raises its ugly head.
 It's frustrating, because there are good people who express gratitude for a positive change, but it often gets knocked down.
 St. Paul gave advice to "Pray without ceasing."
 (1st.
 Thessalonians 5:17) With all his good thoughts and prayers, legend has it that St. Paul was beheaded.
 Frustrated people of planet Earth would first have to be convinced that prayer changes things to consider Paul's advice, to add that workload.